Wearer-Lab/.github/profile/README.md

 Welcome to the Wearer Lab GitHub repository for Next Notes - a hands-free Wearable-powered Scribing App designed for clinicians.
 This repository serves as the official source for the Next Notes application, allowing you to explore, contribute, and provide feedback.

-# 🥇 PRoduct 1: NextNotes
+# 🥇 Product 1: NextNotes

 - **Product Name**: Next Notes
 - **Website**: [www.next-notes.com](http://www.next-notes.com/)